CURBSIDE RECYCLING IN CLEVELAND HEIGHTS

 - GLASS: Includes glass food and beverage bottles and jars.
 Empty, rinse and replace the lid before recycling.
 You do not need to remove the label.

 - PAPER & BOXES: All paper and boxes can be recycled, including newspapers, magazines, junk mail, boxes, greeting cards, cereal boxes, cardboard, phone books and clean pizza boxes.
 Flatten cardboard items, like cereal boxes, to save space.

 - PLASTIC BOTTLES: Any plastic bottle or jug can be placed in your curbside recycling.
-Recycle plastic food and beverage bottles, cosmetics and personal products, and laundry detergent and bleach bottles.
+However, If it is not shaped like a bottle or jug with an opening or a neck that's more narrow than the body, place it in the regular trash.
 Containers should be emptied and rinsed.
 Replace the cap and put in your curbside recycling.

 Preparing Your Curbside Recycling